porres/Live-Electronics-Tutorial/README.md

- Computer Music / Live Electronics Tutorial
+The Art of Patching: Techniques for Live Electronics and Sound Design with examples in Pure Data

  by Alexandre Torres Porres (EL Locus Solus)

 Link: http://alexandre-torres.wixsite.com/el-locus-solus/cursos